 Parks and Recreation Department.
 The Brewer Parks & Recreation Department organizes, promotes, and supervises a comprehensive recreational, cultural, and social program that employs the leisure time of the citizens in a wholesome and constructive manner.
 The Brewer Auditorium serves as the community center for the city and is used extensively year-round for a wide range of recreational programs for individuals of all ages, as well as numerous rentals and special events.
 The Parks & Recreation Department serves the community with eight full time staff and sixty part-time, seasonal employees.
 The parks & cemeteries staff provides maintenance and supervision of all 19 parks and athletic facilities, 3 cemeteries, along with mowing and trimming of school, city hall, and municipal properties.
 The recreation division staff supervises programs that include the municipal swimming pool, adult and youth sport leagues, open gym activities, and the afterschool program.
-A seven member Parks & Recreation Advisory Commission, meeting quarterly, offers advice and support on parks and recreation programs, projects, and issues.
+A seven member Parks & Recreation Programs, projects, and issues.

 Planning Department.
-The Planning Department works on updates to plans and ordinances such as the Comprehensive Plan and the Land Use Code, which are the basis for how the City develops.
+The Planning Department works the creation and updates to plans and ordinances such as the Comprehensive Plan and the Land Use Code, which are the basis for how the City develops.
 This department reviews development projects and works with applicants through the site plan and subdivision process.
 The Planning Board and Conservation Commission also fall under the Planning Department and therefore prepares agendas, minutes, advertising, project packets, memos, draft orders, and general staff support.
-The Planning Department oversees the City Technical Review Committee and provides technical expertise to other City departments and the Brewer school system.
+The Planning Department oversees the City Technical

+Review Committee and provides technical expertise to other City departments and the Brewer school system.